“He cares for you,” she stammers. “And you care for him,”

 “He couldn’t have told them anything,” Eadaoin shakes her head.
 “We’ve been prisoners here since Avona,”

 “You’ve all been here too long.”
 Aedan looks past her and at the many lumps in the shadows.
-“Tonight, we’ll begin your first steps to freedom.”
+“Tonight, we’ll begin your first steps to freedom,”

 Eadaoin leans closer, her eyes eager.
+“Will there be an attack?”

-“Where are the buckets used to refill their above-ground well?”
+“Where are the buckets used to refill their above-ground well?” he asks.

-“I don’t know,” she answers.
+“I don’t know,” she tells him.

 “Do they take you outside the wall to collect water?”